photoprism/photoprism/README.md

 - No proprietary or binary data formats
 - Duplicate detection
 - Automated tagging using Google TensorFlow
-- Support for reverse geocoding based on latitude and longitude
+- Reverse geocoding based on latitude and longitude
 - Image search with powerful filters
 - Easy backup and export